 pg connections

-The How To Be a Strong Applicant event provides practical advice for undergraduate and master’s students on writing applications and honing interview skills for postgraduate scholarships.
+The How To Be a Strong Applicant event provides practical advice for undergraduate and postgraduate students on writing applications and honing interview skills for postgraduate scholarships or at any stage of your career.

 In the meantime, we recommend checking out the recording of the 2023 event below, find answers to your questions in the FAQs, or discover additional online courses for PG students.